Jwely/espa-api/README.md

 New requirements have emerged from the science community that detail the need to perform deep time series analysis against atmospherically corrected observations.
 This body of work is being accomplished by the LCMAP project.
 LCMAP requires (or will in the near future) the full Landsat archive corrected to surface reflectance, first for the continental United States & Alaska, and later globally.
 It will also require any new observations to be corrected so they can be incorporated into its output products.

-Currently, ESPA orders may only be placed via web interface: http://espa.cr.usgs.gov and http://earthexplorer.usgs.gov.
-This is clearly inadequate to establish an automated pipeline for ongoing analysis as no human wants to manually order, track and transfer millions of scenes.
-The ESPA system must be modified to provide an application programming interface for downstream systems to gain access to its capabilities.
+Previously, ESPA orders could only be placed via web interface: http://espa.cr.usgs.gov and http://earthexplorer.usgs.gov.
+This was clearly inadequate to establish an automated pipeline for ongoing analysis as no human wants to manually order, track and transfer millions of scenes.
+The ESPA system was re-engineered to provide an application programming interface for downstream systems to gain access to its capabilities.